 A good Investment Strategy will give your SMSF a wide choice of investment options.
 SMSFs can generally invest in cash, shares and property, both locally and overseas.
 Initially you may decide to invest in cash only.

-To see our sample Investment Strategy template, click here.
+To download a sample of our Investment Strategy template, please click on the button below:

 An investment strategy is a detailed financial plan made by the Trustees of an SMSF based on the current and future financial needs of each Member of the Fund.
 The Fund must pass the Sole Purpose Test and all investments must be made and maintained on an arms-length basis.